alexa/ask-cli/docs/concepts/Deploy-Command.md

 ## Skill Infrastructure
-To provision the backend services which are used to execute customized logics for Alexa skills, CLI invents the `skillInfrastructure` concept to incorporate different deploy mechanisms into one platform.
+To provision the backend services which are used to execute customized logics for Alexa skills, CLI introduces the `skillInfrastructure` concept to incorporate different deploy mechanisms into one platform.
 Each deployment flow is presented as a type of deployer, which is the value set in `skillInfrastructure.type`.
 Another two fields, `skillInfrastructure.userConfig` is designed to configure the deployment, and `skillInfrastructure.deployState` is used to facilitate CD and is not supposed to be modified manually.

 * CLI's core logic manages the cross-region deployments.
-CLI deploys the skill infrastructures in parallel with a spinners to indicate if the task is in progress, and with a progress bar to display the latest status.
+CLI deploys the skill infrastructures in parallel with spinners to indicate if the task is in progress, and with a progress bar to display the latest status.
 * CLI makes sure the result after the invocation of deployer (e.g newly created AWS Lambda ARN) will get updated in the Alexa skill for each region.
 * If failure happens in one region, CLI won't rollback the changes.
 Please try with a further deploy which contains the fix to the failure.
 * This step is skippable when you remove the entire `skillInfrastructure` field from ask-resources config file.